“If you are your own coach, you have an idiot both for a coach and athlete.”

 Two of the greatest ones are:

 - Laziness.
-Are you lifting the same weights for the same number or sets and reps as you did last month?
+Are you lifting the same weights for the same number of sets and reps as you did last month?
 And the month before?

 - Impatience.
-So you saw someone lifting a lot of weight on instagram, and you’ve decided that in order to get strong now you should suddenly triple your training volume?
+So you saw someone lifting a lot of weight on Instagram, and you’ve decided that to get strong now, you should suddenly triple your training volume?

 Mistakes such as the above are common in the self-coached lifter, and they put you at risk of not only making dismal gains but also constantly sustaining overuse injuries.